Quasipolynomial-time algorithms for Gibbs point processes: Introduction

-The point processes we consider are defined by three parameters: \begin{itemize} \item a measurable set $S \subset \R^d$ of finite volume, \item a parameter $\lambda \geq 0$ referred to as the \emph{activity} or \emph{fugacity}, \item a \emph{pair potential} $\phi: \R^d \to \R \cup \{+ \infty\}$ satisfying $\phi(x) = \phi(-x)$. \end{itemize} We will always assume that $\phi$ is \emph{repulsive}, meaning $\phi(x) \geq 0$ for all $x$.
 The \emph{temperedness constant} of a potential is defined as The temperedness constant may be understood as a measure of the strength of the potential.
-We say that a potential $\phi$ is \emph{tempered} if $C_\phi < \infty$.
+We say that a potential $\phi$ is \emph{tempered} if $C_\phi < \infty$, {and always assume that $\phi$ is tempered}.
 The \emph{energy} of a configuration of points $\{x_1,\ldots,x_{N}\} \subset \R^d$ is defined by

+{We will always assume that $\phi$ is \emph{stable}, meaning that there is a constant $B \geq 0$ so that for all $N$ and $x_1,\ldots,x_N$ we have The infimum over such $B$ is called the \emph{stability constant} of $\phi$.
+The assumption of stability is used to show that the partition function---and thus the Gibbs point process---itself is well-defined.
+Under certain conditions on $\phi$, the assumption of stability is a necessary condition for the point process to be well-defined (see \cite[Section 3.2]{ruelle1999statistical} for a detailed discussion and many examples).} {A potential $\phi$ is \emph{repulsive}, if $\phi(x) \geq 0$ for all $x$.
+In particular, repulsive potentials are stable} {with stability constant $B = 0$}.

 The \emph{Gibbs point process} in $S$ with potential $\phi$ at activity $\lambda$ is the point process in $S$ whose density against the Poisson point process of activity $\lambda$ is proportional to $e^{-H(x_1,\ldots,x_N)}$.
 The \emph{grand canonical partition function} at activity $\lambda$ is defined by Throughout, we work with the case of $S = \Lambda_n:= [-n,n]^d \subset \R^d$, i.e.\ the axis parallel box of side-length $2n$.
+One of the most studied examples of a Gibbs point process is the \emph{hard sphere model} which is defined by the potential